mayorD19/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3-a function that compares two strings.
 4-A function that reverse the an array if numbers
-5- A function that coverts lowercase into uppercase
+5- A function that coverts lowercase into uppercase 6-A A function that capitalizes only the first Letter.